-A creditor has a security interest in collateral, and becomes a secured party, if and when a security interest "attaches."
-Under the UCC, a security interest generally does not attach unless three basic requirements are met.
-In simplest form, the requirements are that:
+A creditor has a security interest in collateral—and becomes a secured party—if and when a security interest "attaches."
+Under the UCC, a security interest generally doesn't attach unless three basic requirements are met:

 Let's briefly look at each of these requirements.

-The three requirements of: giving value, debtor rights in the collateral, and an authenticated security agreement apply to the most common types of collateral, such as equipment, inventory and even payments due under a contract.
-However, for certain less common types of collateral, the requirements relating to an authenticated security agreement may vary.
+The three requirements to attach a security interest apply to the most common types of collateral, such as equipment, inventory, and even payments due under a contract.
+However, for certain less common types of collateral, the requirements relating to an authenticated security agreement can vary.

-A secured party perfects a security interest in order to help assure that no other party, such as another creditor or a bankruptcy trustee, will be able to claim the same collateral in the event that the debtor becomes insolvent.
+A secured party perfects a security interest to help assure that no other party—such as another creditor or a bankruptcy trustee—will be able to claim the same collateral if the debtor becomes insolvent.
 By perfecting its security interest, a secured party seeks to gain priority over other parties regarding the collateral.